web-platform-tests/interop/README.md

 * Usage recorded via HTTP Archive crawls.
 * Number of mentions on developer resources like Stack Overflow.

-There are also guiding values that should be taken into consideration, beyond pure demand:
+There are also guiding values that should be taken into consideration:

 * The feature has a positive impact on accessibility.
 * The feature has a positive impact on internationalization.